- Freezing rain

 “Pets have always been a big thing in my life.
 I even used to wish on ladybugs.
 My wish was always ‘please let me get better,’” Jessica said in the hospital's story.

-Children’s Hospital has agreed to help design, build and take responsibility for running, staffing and maintaining the facility.
+Children’s Hospital has helped design, build and take responsibility for running, staffing and maintaining the facility.

 “This is just one thing that makes Cincinnati Children’s such a stellar organization and shows what a great job they do for the children and our community,” Flannery said.

-“It’s a really good way to bring joy to a child that is going through a traumatic time,” Flannery said.
+“It’s a really good way to bring joy to a child that is going through a traumatic time."

 Copyright 2013 Scripps Media, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.